 Creating a model is a crucial component in the segmentation of your audiences within Rev.Up.
 If we think about it in terms of the core pillars of Rev.Up, modeling is a key part of the segment pillar.

-A quick review of the 3 pillars:
+A quick review of the three pillars

-Connect: Import your first party data into Rev.Up, match and merge multiple connections together to create a unified view and append attributes from the D&B data cloud
+Connect: Import your first party data into Rev.Up, match and merge multiple connections together to create a unified view and append attributes from the D&B data cloud to your own data.

 Segment: Segment your data into audiences that will be used in campaigns.

-Activate: Send your audiences to an end platform such as Marketo, Eloqua, Salesforce,
+Activate: Send your audiences to an end platform such as Marketo, Eloqua, SalesForce, LinkedIn and more.

-How are models used within segmentation?
+How are models used in segmentation?

-Using a model rating in a segment allows you to narrow down the accounts that you reach out to using a digital channel.
-This is important when you are running a campaign in a high cost channel e.g. having your sales reps make outbound calls or paying for impressions or clicks on an ads platform.
+- Significantly narrowing down the accounts may be important when you are running a campaign in a high-cost channel, e.g. having your sales representatives make calls or paying for impressions or clicks on an ads platform.